arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 ## Overview
 In this tutorial, you will learn how to use and allow firmware updates via **OTA (Over-The-Air)** feature with the **Arduino Portenta H7**.
 With this tutorial, you will be able to create a binary file to be used with the OTA feature and use the internal **QSPI** or a external **SD card** to accomplish the OTA (Over-The-Air) process.

-***To proceed with OTA using a SD Card, you will need to use a carrier or shield with a SD card slot, e.g Portenta Breakout, Portenta Max Carrier, Portenta Vision Shield.***
+***To proceed with OTA using a SD Card, you will need to use a carrier or shield with a SD card slot, e.g Portenta Breakout, Portenta Max Carrier, Portenta Vision shield.***

 ## Goals
 The goals of this tutorial are: